amireh/happypack/README.md

 ```

 In your `webpack.config.js`, you need to use the plugin and tell it of the
-loaders it should use to transform the sources. ~~Note that you must specify
+loaders it should use to transform the sources.
-the absolute paths for these loaders as we do not use webpack's loader resolver
-at this point.~~

 ```javascript
 var HappyPack = require('happypack');